 Developmental Needs in children has helped bring about programs for children with developmental needs and their families.
 Here are some helpful highlighted resources.

 - Families admitted to the neonatal intensive care unit (NICU) need specialized support.
-NICU and CDSA Family Support, offered through the Family Support Network of Central Carolina, provides caring, compassionate support and education to families with medically fragile children.
+NICU Family Support, offered through the Family Support Network of Central Carolina, provides caring, compassionate support and education to families with medically fragile children.
 Learn more.

 - The Family Support Network of Central Carolina provides support, education and caring connections to families who have a child with special needs.
 Their services are designed to make life easier for families through a parent-to-parent support network and linking people with resources that can help throughout their lifetimes.
 Get connected.